 For those who prefer a visual experience with their meditation, here’s the YouTube version…

-For those of you who prefer to have images with your meditation, here’s a link to the youtube version for this month.
+For those who prefer images with the audio meditation, here’s the link to the YouTube version…

 It’s a holiday weekend and I spent a bit of time on Facebook this morning.
 Reading about the plight of immigrant families being separated at the U.S. border and all the other unfortunate developments arising in so many different ways, I found myself again wondering how to cultivate hope and hold a sense that things can be better.
 Then I remembered a documentary I recently watched that ended up giving me some unanticipated optimism.
 It’s a talk given by Jeremy Rifkin, an economic and social theorist.
 It’s called “The Third Industrial Revolution” and, even though it begins with examples of our dire environmental crisis, it ends on hopeful notes of what is emerging already within the awareness of millennials around the world.
 Even with all the challenges and misuses, the Internet has created a more directly connected experience amongst young people in many countries and that is already creating change in how they think about and treat one another.